- Grade: Moderate

 Because of the difficulty to climb the mountain from the Indian side, it is an area not much explored, and therefore with its pristine nature preserved till now.
 Adorned by snow-capped mountains, striking landscapes and serene views, the route also provides a perfect vantage point to explore other great mountains like Mt.
 Makalu and Kumbhakarna Himal.
 There are 16 peaks over 7,000 meters in the region.
 Furthermore, since the trek starts from 1,200 meters to 5,180 meters above sea level, the route also offers a vast difference in climatic and geological regions from deep jungles to icy glaciers.

-Popular as one of the most beautiful mountain massifs in the world, Kanchenjunga is located in the Kanchenjunga Conservation Area that is spread over 2,035 square kilometers, and is an abode to snow leopards, musk deer, red panda, and other unique species like impedance pheasants, shy dragon, red-billed blue magpie, and many others.
+Kanchenjunga trekking is Popular and one of the most beautiful mountain massifs in the world.
+It is located in the Kanchenjunga Conservation Area that is spread over 2,035 square kilometres and is an abode to snow leopards, musk deer, red panda, and other unique species like impedance pheasants, shy dragon, red-billed blue magpie, and many others.
 The range of mountains is also the provenance of many different glaciers that morph into some of the famous white-water rafting rivers in Nepal.

 Since the route has lesser traffic of the tourists than in some other major trekking destinations, a more intimate chance to delve into the rustic, bucolic lifestyle of the indigenous hill people could be attained.
 So if you are looking to get off the mainstream trekking track in the Himalayas, and explore some not highly explored and thus an immaculate routes, the Kanchenjunga trek should be our recommendation!